CSU44081 – Entrepreneurship & High-Tech Venture Creation

 On successful completion of this module, students will be able to:

-1. Deploy the basic skills needed to develop, validate the feasibility of, and make the case for a business idea to underpin a scalable high-tech venture including undertaking appropriate user and customer engagement and needs analysis, desk research including market research and competitor analysis, potential prototyping activities, and financial planning.
+1. Deploy the foundational skills needed to develop, validate the feasibility of, and make the case for a business concept to underpin a scalable high-tech venture including undertaking appropriate potential user and customer engagement and needs analysis, desk research including market research and competitor analysis, potential prototyping activities, and financial planning.

-3. Explain how high-tech companies are financed, from bootstrapping to investment rounds and stock market listing, and what factors drive their valuation.
+3. Explain how high-tech companies are organized and financed, from bootstrapping to investment rounds and stock market listing, and what factors drive their sucess and valuation.

 Module Content